 My work involves a completely digital workflow.

 I capture all my images with a digital camera using the highest quality lenses I can afford.
-At present I use a Canon system (with Canon and Zeiss lenses) for tripod work and a Fuji system (with Fujinon and Zeiss lenses) for handheld work.
+At present I use a Hasselblad and Canon system (with Hasselblad, Canon, and Zeiss lenses) for tripod work and a Fuji system (with Fujinon and Zeiss lenses) for handheld work.
 I may use bracketing in high contrast scenes to create an HDR image.
 Besides a single capture image, I may capture multiple overlapping images to later be woven into a larger collage.
 Sometimes I bracket and overlap the images.

 I religiously back up a photo session’s images to 2-3 off-camera storage drives as soon as possible when I return from a photo session.
 I also have local, off-site, and cloud storage of my images.

 I use Adobe Lightroom to import and evaluate images from a photo session to determine which ones will be further developed.
 I rank the images over a period of days to weeks, and then finish processing in Photoshop and Lightroom.
 I save the final image as a master file of various sizes.
 These files have been optimized for printing.

 The final master files are saved on a print server.
 I then print from Lightroom or ImagePrint using Epson printers.
 For those sizes and products that are beyond my capability, I use a custom printer, with whom I have worked and who understands my desires.

 As always I can be reached at firstname.lastname@example.org for questions, ideas, or feedback.